bhauman/figwheel-main/docs/tutorial.md

 If you see the green **Connected** next to the CLJS logo, it means that this page has successfully connected to the REPL that you just launched.
-This webpage provides the JavaScript environment for the REPL, and is where all the ClojureScript expressions that you type into the REPL will be evaluated.
+This webpage is the host JavaScript environment for the REPL, and is where all the ClojureScript expressions that you type into the REPL will be evaluated.